 Increasing the f-stop will increase the depth of field, resulting in sharper corners.
 It’s essential to note that using a higher f-stop can also lead to diffraction, which may result in an overall loss of resolution.
 Thus, aperture adjustments are necessary to mitigate this effect and you’ll generally find a sweet spot at around f5.6 to f8 with most cameras.

 The issue with soft edges is less pronounced the further away the subject is from the lens, as greater distance results in increased depth of field at infinity.
 Here’s an example of an image taken with the Helios 44-2 straight out of the camera on an APS-C XT2 at f5.6.
 Considering the price point of under $100, the image quality is decent for an APS-C camera.

-Below is sample where I try to focus at the edges at f2.
+Below is a sample where I try to focus at the edges at f2.
 You can see the center falls out of focus.
 You can also see there is very little distortion.
-This was full frame shot on the A7rII.
+This was a full-frame shot on the A7rII.

 In terms of overall sharpness, I’ve yet to get an image that has blown me away like I get with the Fujinon 56mm f1.2, especially wide open, but it still can produce some very nice detail at the right f-stop (of around f4-f8) and at the right distance.
 What’s really nice about this lens is the smooth rendering.

 Diffraction & The Sweet Spot